apache/spark/docs/sql-ref-syntax-ddl-alter-view.md

 </dl>

 #### ALTER View AS SELECT
-`ALTER VIEW view_identifier AS SELECT` statement changes the definition of a view, the `SELECT` statement must be valid, and the `view_identifier` must exist.
+`ALTER VIEW view_identifier AS SELECT` statement changes the definition of a view.
+The `SELECT` statement must be valid, and the `view_identifier` must exist.

 #### Syntax